-I enjoyed reading ‘Doctor Who and the Hand of Fear’!
-It’s a great novelization of the TV story by Terrance Dicks.
-Terrance does well in novelizing Bob Baker and Dave Martin’s scripts of the story that features Sarah Jane’s departure from the TV series as well as the introduction of the mysterious Eldrad.
+I enjoyed reading ‘Doctor Who and the Hand of Fear’ back in 2018!
+It’s a great novelization of the TV story by Terrance Dicks, who did well novelizing Bob Baker and Dave Martin’s scripts of the story featuring Sarah Jane’s departure from the show as well as the introduction of the mysterious Eldrad.

-‘The Hand of Fear’ is a ‘Doctor Who’ story that means a lot to people with featuring Sarah Jane’s departure.
+‘The Hand of Fear’ is a ‘Doctor Who’ story that means a lot to people in featuring Sarah Jane’s departure.
 Sarah Jane is one of the most popular ‘Doctor Who’ companions in the series.
-So it must have been pretty heartbreaking for all those fans who love Sarah Jane to watch her leave the TARDIS.
+It must have been very heartbreaking for all those fans who loved Sarah Jane to watch her leave the TARDIS.

 The prologue is mainly the first scene of the story shown on TV where the Kastrians are about to obliterate Eldrad before he escapes to Earth.
 I must admit I found the opening scene a bit confusing to watch whilst watching the TV story.
 Mainly because I found a lot of the dialogue muffled at times.

 The first chapter of the story is of course the Doctor and Sarah Jane arriving in the quarry before the blast occurs.
-It was interesting to read the story from the Doctor and Sarah Jane’s point of view on how they arrive before they see the man waving at them, telling them to get out before the explosion.
+It’s interesting to read the story from the Doctor and Sarah Jane’s point of view on how they arrive before they see the man waving at them, telling them to get out before the explosion. 😐

-Sarah Jane’s survival of the blast in the quarry gets explained better in the book compared to the TV story.
-Apparently Sarah Jane found shelter under an overhang where the Doctor found her.
-This of course doesn’t help when Sarah Jane found herself trapped under rubble and couldn’t get out herself.
+Sarah Jane’s survival of the blast in the quarry is explained better in the book compared to the TV story.
+Apparently, Sarah Jane found shelter under an overhang where the Doctor found her.
+This of course didn’t help when Sarah Jane found herself trapped under rubble and couldn’t get out herself.

 I felt for Sarah Jane in that moment when reading the book whilst she was trapped underneath all that rubble.
 It must have been pretty claustrophobic when you have limited breathing space.
-I think Terrance Dicks manages to portray that very well for Sarah Jane’s character as I read the scene in the book.
+Terrance Dicks managed to portray that well for Sarah Jane’s character as I read the scene in book. 🙂